buddhist-uni/buddhist-uni.github.io/_tags/communication.md

 image_center_y: 30%
 ---

-How humans transmit and interpret information.
+How humans transmit and interpret information to and from each other.